AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 * Certain interrupts are reserved.
-A reserved interrupt is either an interrupt for which user-defined handlers are not supported, or one which already has an attached handler by some other implementation-defined means.
-The set of reserved interrupts is implementation-defined.
+A reserved interrupt is either an interrupt for which user-defined handlers are not supported, or one which already has an attached handler by some other RTL-defined means.
+The set of reserved interrupts is determined by the hardware and RTL.

 * Program units can be connected to non-reserved interrupts.
 While connected, the program unit is said to be attached to that interrupt.